Supporting vulnerable families

-Vulnerable child or young person means a child or young person who:
+A vulnerable child or young person in a childcare or early childhood service means a child or young person who:

 - resides in the care of the State or in out-of-home care; or

-- is deemed vulnerable by a government agency, funded family or family violence service, and is assessed as requiring education and care outside the family home; or
+- is deemed vulnerable by a government agency, funded family or family violence service, and is assessed as requiring education and care outside of family home; or

-- identified by a school as vulnerable, including where the vulnerability is the result of severe family stress (including via referral from a government agency, or funded family or family violence service, homeless or youth justice service or mental health or other health service).
+- identified by a childcare or early childhood service as vulnerable, (including via a referral from a government agency, or funding family or family violence service, homeless or youth justice service or mental health or other health service).